mariamarinr/LAR_Evolution/README.md

 </details>

 ## Overview
-This repository contains scripts used in the study *Evolutionary fate of the proanthocyanidin biosynthesis gene LAR*.
+This repository contains scripts used in the study *Evolutionary Dynamics of the Proanthocyanidin Biosynthesis Gene LAR*.
 These scripts were utilized for data processing, analysis, and visualization.

 ## Repository Structure